Pennsylvania Legislators Introduce Bill Aimed at Restoring Mandatory Minimum Sentencing

 Schedule an Initial Consultation With an Experienced Criminal Defense Attorney Today

 The recently proposed law could significantly increase the minimum sentences imposed on those who are convicted of certain crimes.
-To speak with a Philadelphia criminal defense attorney about your own case, please contact The Law Offices of Michael T. Van Der Veen by calling 215-515-6892.
+To speak with a Philadelphia criminal defense attorney about your own case, please contact van der Veen, O’Neill, Hartshorn, and Levin by calling 215-515-6892.
 You can also reach us by completing one of our standard contact forms or by initiating a live chat with a dedicated member of our legal team.